Rehabilitation planning meetings

 - Accommodation.
 Where will they live?
 Who else will be there?

 - Social networks.
 How are they going to be supported socially?
 What opportunities will there be to maintain existing or develop new networks?

 - Social interaction.
-Who will they be in contact with?
+Whom will they be in contact with?
 Friends?
 Relatives?
 Colleagues?
 Note that loneliness is prevalent (here) and should be avoided.

 - Social autonomy.
-Will they have much freedom and or ability to choose or control whom they interact with?
+Will they have much freedom and/or the ability to choose or control whom they interact with?

 - Experience.
 How much pleasure and satisfaction might they have?
 Will pain and distress be minimised?

-Sometimes, a patient steadfastly maintains a social role or position that is impossible as their principal goal.
-For example, a person who has an epileptic seizure after a traumatic brain injury with a depressed skull fracture could never return to being a pilot, regardless of complete recovery in all other areas.
+Sometimes, patients steadfastly maintain an impossible social role or position as their principal goal.
+For example, a person with an epileptic seizure after a traumatic brain injury with a depressed skull fracture could never return to being a pilot, regardless of complete recovery in all other areas.
 Or, more commonly, someone may never return to their previous life of moving around the country for work or living with their girlfriend.